-Untangling the excess hair can cause breakage to your strands, even beyond the dreaded split ends.
-Pay attention to how you usually comb your hair; the right way is to comb from the tips to the roots, not the other way around.
+Untangling hair can cause breakage, so pay attention to how you comb your hair.
+The right way to comb for hair smoothening is from the tips to the roots and not the other way around.
 For soft hair with less frizz, use a wooden comb or brush.
 Unlike plastic or metal, this material does not produce static charge that's responsible for frizz.
 Also, try not to touch your hair too much!
 They may seem clean, but you may be introducing dirt from your hands to your hair and scalp.

 Treatment Cream + Shower Cap = Unbeatable Duo

 Hydration is key to achieve soft hair.
 To enhance your hair spa at home, use a plastic cap after applying the treatment cream on the strands and leave it on for the length of time indicated on the label.
 The mild and momentary heat inside the cap causes the hair cuticle to open quickly, replenishing the nutrients more easily.